ngogb02/CS50P-Final-Project/README.md

 7. My_House_Inventory.ui -> My_House_Inventory.py (this file is produced by Qt Designer - will be explained in the section)
 8. resource.qrc -> resource.py (this file is produced by Qt Designer - will be explained in the section)

+Folders:
 The images/icons are not actually needed to run the application, but nice to have, to produce a polished looking GUI.
 The GUI's icons are all embedded in resource.py, so not having the images folder will not produce any error when launcing the GUI.
 <br> 9. images folder (this folder contains the images of the icons) and the images that are displayed in this README file.
+<br> 10. env folder (this folder is a virtual environment for module installations)

 ### class_project.py
 This file contains the class House() and class InputReq():